lucasbordeau/todo-redux-typescript/README.md

 The architecture may seem overkill for the feature scope of a basic todo app, but it shows how one can scale complex front end applications with 30+ complex entities, in a team of developers with different levels of expertise.

-The way TypeScript is used here also demonstrate what could be a good balance, between the need to have a good overall typing and the most commonly used redux pattern, so everybody feels at home, but with typings.
+The way TypeScript is used here also demonstrates what a good balance could be , between the need to have a good overall typing and the most commonly used redux pattern, so everybody feels at home, but with typings.